simp/pupmod-simp-simplib/README.md

 *simp/simplib* provides a standard library of resources for SIMP modules.
 It adds the following resources to Puppet:
-  * Stages

   * Data Types
   * Custom Types and Providers
   * Facts
   * Functions
   * Puppet Extensions
-  * Puppet 3 Functions (deprecated functions that will be removed in the near future)
+  * Puppet 3 Functions
+  * Stages

 ## Setup

 ### What simplib affects

-simplib contains functions, facts, and small utility classes.
+simplib contains data types, custom types and providers, facts, functions, and a class that expands Puppet Stdlib stages.

 ### Setup Requirements

 Agents will need to enable `pluginsync`.

 ## Usage

 Please see [reference](#reference) for usage.